livecycle/preevy/site/docs/drivers/azure.md

 # Microsoft Azure Driver

 Preevy can provision virtual machines on Microsoft Azure using the `azure` driver.
-Microsoft Azure also offer free 12 months for new users which is suited for trying out preevy.
+Microsoft Azure also offers free 12 months for new users which is suited for trying out preevy.

 ### Supported flags
 - `--azure-region` - Microsoft Azure region in which resources will be provisioned